Saheasy/API-Workshop/readme.md

 # Create and Deploy an API

-## presented by Edwin D and Spencer S
+### Enable AdminGuard
+Log into Self Service and enable Admin Guard.
+This will allow you to install software.

 ### Virtual Environment Discussion
 AWS Lambda only supports Python Versions up to to 3.9.
 As of such, our Python environment has to be 3.9.
-There are various ways to handle this, it just all depends on whether or not we want to install Brew.
+There are various ways to handle this, so I am choosing to use pyenv.
+Install brew
+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

+In VSCode, run `python3 venv venv` then `source venv/bin/activate`
+We can now install our dependencies

+`pip3 install python-dotenv flask-restful zappa boto3`

+## Creating Flask Application
+Here is the [Flask RESTful documentation](https://flask-restful.readthedocs.io/en/latest/index.html) that we are referencing

 ### The most basic Flask program
 ```